kanae25/COS10009-Sem-1-2024/README.md

 # COS10009-Sem-1-2024
-All Pass Level Ruby tasks in COS10009 Semester 1 2024
+All Pass Level Ruby tasks in COS10009 Semester 1 2024.
+A star would be nice. :)